sndwrks/osc-cli/README.md

 - `@sndwrks/lumberjack`: Winston-based logging library

 **Note:** This package includes custom TypeScript type definitions for the `osc` library in `src/types/osc.d.ts` since the osc package doesn't provide its own types.

+## Wants and Desires

+- roll in nodemon
+- add some way to send messages on an interval